georgestein/ml-in-cosmology/README.md

 ---
 <a name='reionization21cm'></a>
 ## Reionization and 21cm
-In cosmology, the process of [Reionization](https://en.wikipedia.org/wiki/Reionization) refers to the period when our universe went from the "Dark Ages" before major star and galaxy formation, to the ionized (neutral Hydrogen) state we see today.
+In cosmology, the process of [Reionization](https://en.wikipedia.org/wiki/Reionization) refers to the period when our universe went from the "Dark Ages" before major star and galaxy formation, to the ionized state we see today.

 | Title | ML technique(s) used | arxiv link |
 | :--- | :---: | :---: |